mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 Rebuild Project
 Open Test Explorer and run test cases as per usual

-To run test cases in the browser:
+To run test cases in Chrome:
-Include the following in your html, all output will be in the console.
-Make sure you only include 1 suite file (ie: salmon-core.test.js or salmon-fs.test.js)
-<script type="module" src="test/setup_browser_test_runner.js"/></script>
-<script type="module" src="test/salmon-core/salmon-core.test.js"/></script>
+Open index.html in Chrome and choose the test suite then click execute.
+If you test salmon-fs you need to choose the root of your test folder, by default it's "d:\temp" then click execute.

 To run static code analysis:
 npm run lint
+npm run eslint

 To generate the HTML docs:
 npm run docs

 if build is failing and you're missing tsc as a node module type: npm install -g typescript

+if build is failed due to error TS2688: Cannot find type definition file for 'node'. npm install @types/node --save-dev

 if you're getting errors from node_modules set folder to hidden in file explorer and reload project